 - Most Tales Series protagonists.
 There's even a skit about it here.

-- A Waddle Dee that is used as a Joke Character Boss in Kirby Super Star Ultra wears a blue Bandana to tell it apart from other Waddle Dees.
+- A Waddle Dee that is used as a Joke Character Boss in Kirby Super Star Ultra wears a blue Bandana/do-rag to tell it apart from other Waddle Dees.
 He later appears as a main character in Kirbys Return To Dreamland where he wields a spear.

 - Crono from Chrono Trigger wears one where it is his starting accessory which gives him a speed boost.